csicar/purescript-typelevel-measures/README.md

 ### Features:

-- Automatic Simplification of Type-Terms
+- Automatic simplification of type-terms
-- Clean Type-Syntax
+- Inference of types of units of measure
-- Inferrence of the Unit of a Term
+- Extensible to new base units

 ### Example: